||Sony HT-A7000||SEE IT||

 How we selected the best Dolby Atmos soundbars

-Our selections are based on our own in-depth reviews and soundbar testing, as well as impressions from users and reports other critics.
+Our selections are based on our own in-depth reviews and soundbar testing, as well as impressions from users and the evaluations of other critics.
 More broadly, I also relied on my own personal experience with home audio gear, which has included testing and covering equipment for sites like Reviewed, Popular Mechanics, and Engadget.

 The best Dolby Atmos soundbars: Reviews & Recommendations